After being raised by a narcissist, you don’t just shake it off.

 The problem is it cost me a great deal internally.

-That’s what it’s like when you have narcissistic fleas and what happens when you’ve been under the influence of a narcissist.
+This is what it’s like when you’ve been raised by a personality disorder and what happens when you’ve been under the influence of a narcissist.

 A narcissist only understands conditional love, and that’s the only way I learned how to receive love.